AishaEvering/AishaEvering/README.md

-## Experienced Software Engineer transitioning into a Machine Learning Engineer
+## Experienced Software Engineer transitioning into Machine Learning Engineer

 I'm an experienced Software Engineer with a strong background in frontend development.
 Currently, I'm transitioning into a Machine Learning Engineer, actively pursuing certifications in machine learning and data analysis.
 My studies encompass Python, Statistics, and Linear Algebra, PyTorch, Tensorflow bolstered by hands-on projects showcased on my portfolio and GitHub profile.
 I'm driven by the goal of becoming a proficient Machine Learning Engineer and contribute my analytical skills and problem-solving mindset to innovative projects.